YZakizon/experiment-services/README.md

 # A/B Testing Experiment

-This code demonstrated the API to create A/B Testing Experiment
+Simple API to create A/B Testing Experiment

-This demo uses sqlite, for production you may use Postgresql or hybrid Postgres and ClickHouse.
-ClickHouse may be use to store the events and use Postgres for everythin else.
+This project uses Postgres, for production you may use ClickHouse to store the events and use Postgres for everything else.

+Features:
+- Use Postgres database
+- Use celery for high performance events collector

-# Running this demo in non prod
+# Running this demo in non production

 ## Running with docker compose (recommened)
+Copy .env.example to .env-docker and modify the hostname if necessary
 ```
 cp .env.example .env-docker
 docker compose up -d